stevegt/lab/grid-cli/v2-syscall-tree/DESIGN.md

 - How can we dynamically adjust the acceptance criteria of modules to adapt to changing workloads and conditions without manual intervention?
 - What mechanisms can be implemented to handle broken promises more effectively, ensuring minimal disruption to the system?
 - Should there be a standardized format for the payload in promise messages to facilitate easier parsing and validation across different modules?
-- TODO Regarding the design choice of using a separate Accept() and Handle() method -- does this not break promise theory's principle of not making promises on behalf of others?
-If there is a separate Accept() and Handle() method, this means that the Accept() code path is making a promise on behalf of the Handle() code path.
+- TODO Regarding the design choice of using a separate `Accept()` and `HandleMessage()` method -- does this not break promise theory's principle of not making promises on behalf of others?
+If there is a separate `Accept()` and `HandleMessage()` method, this means that the `Accept()` code path is making a promise on behalf of the `HandleMessage()` code path.
 What are the implications of this?
 Should this design be changed?

+## Suggestions for improvement

 ## References